top of page

 But it’s also where I see the same thing happen every year.
 I know because it happens to me after all these years.

 A lot of plants get bought too early, planted too soon, or chosen without a clear plan.
-Seeds get started to early too, especially tomato seeds.
+Seeds get started too early too, especially tomato seeds.

 And a few weeks later, things start to struggle.

-But each year I learn and get better.
-Here on the farm, we are well under way planting outside with our high tunnels, the greenhouse and large propogation room to support the plants at this time.
+Here on the farm, we are well under way—planting outside in our high tunnels, with the greenhouse and propagation room supporting plants at this stage.
 The greenhouse is filling steadily—tomatoes are establishing strong roots, peppers are coming along slowly, early starting flowers are filling out and everything is being grown with timing in mind for our coastal conditions.

 There’s no rush yet to plant out.